Hidden Figures (score)

 Hidden Figures (Original Score) is the score album jointly composed by Hans Zimmer, Pharrell Williams and Benjamin Wallfisch for the 2016 American biographical drama film Hidden Figures.
 It was released on January 9, 2017, by Sony Masterworks.
 The score consists of gospel music blended with acoustic and electronic music, to provide computer-like textures.
-It additionally featured African-American female vocalists performing the background score, and had featured several musical artists, including Herbie Hancock to work on the score.
+It additionally features African-American female vocalists performing the background score, and features several musical artists, including Herbie Hancock to work on the score.

 Because of the involvement of more than two composers producing music for the film, the score was ruled ineligible to be shortlisted for Best Original Score at the 89th Academy Awards.
 However, it was nominated for Golden Globe Award for Best Original Score and Grammy Award for Best Score Soundtrack for Visual Media, while receiving other accolades.

 Development

 Zimmer and Wallfisch initially provided the first set of score cues, with Williams, who co-wrote the original songs for the film and produced the soundtrack.
 The score was mostly drawn from Williams' original songs featured in the soundtrack.
 Wallfisch stated that "the bass lines, the chord progressions, the rhythmic intensity — building the score from that place meant there could be a real dance between the score and the songs throughout the movie, a synergy".

 Both the composers worked to include Afro-American women to provide vocals in the film score, as Zimmer in an interview to The Hollywood Reporter, said that "Either you have the idea of mathematics, which is the Philip Glass thing, or you have preconceived ideas like The Right Stuff (1983) or Apollo 13 (1995).
 But nothing in the music ever hints at an African-American, let alone female, undercurrent."
 As a result, they approached several female players from the Afro-American community, across the world while also featuring prominent musicians, including jazz player Herbie Hancock to play the piano.